caiannello/WAV2VGM/README.md

   EXPERIMENTAL STUFF -   (WORK-IN-PROGRESS)

   n - Tries to make a VGM using the convolutional neural-network model at
-      'models/torch_model.pth'
+      'models/torch_model.pth'  (Not working well at all)

   g - Tries to make a VGM using the slow-as-heck genetic algorithm!
 The
       initial population is completely randomized.
 Super slowwwww.
+      (Also not working well at all.)

   b - Brute force.
 This uses the original basic additive synthesis method
       to generate the initial spectra, but then the genetic algo gets a crack at it and starts making several changes which improve the fit.
 (Super slow, but I'm anxious to get through a whole conversion and hear this, because the graphs look exciting!)
+UPDATE: Sounds terrible!
+Just because the spectrum looks neat doesnt mean it's gonna sound right!

+  m - Manual mode.. currently just applies the original method and lets
+      you view the per-frame results using left/right arrow keys, or press P to make a VGM and play it.
+For some reason, this one sounds WAY less bloopy than the one using the F key.
+It's nearly perfect! ...except it's pretty quiet, and there's this weird crackling sound??

   Clicking on the displayed spectrogram sets some cursors, but these don't yet do anything, and might even crash the app!
 (Still kinda fun to play with.)